Marcelo-Rodrigues/connection-pool-study/README.md

 # 🇺🇸 Connection pool - Study examples on how it works
 This application was created to exemplify the functionalities of a _Connection Pool_ and also to show that Kotlin can be used in the Backend.

+Concept and the detailed explanation [in this post (Portuguese language)](https://medium.com/creditas-tech/pool-de-conex%C3%B5es-com-spring-e-postgres-ded983543522).

 ## Prerequisites:
 - [Docker compose 1.25+](https://docs.docker.com/compose/install/)